Jevon Groves

-Jevon Groves is a rugby union player.
+Jevon Groves (born 3 April 1988) is a rugby union player.
 His usual position is back row forward.

-Groves played for Cardiff RFC, Glamorgan Wanderers RFC and Cross Keys RFC.
+He played for Cardiff RFC, Glamorgan Wanderers RFC and Cross Keys RFC.

-He made his debut for Newport Gwent Dragons against the Ospreys 7 May 2010 as a second-half replacement.
+Groves made his debut for Newport Gwent Dragons against the Ospreys 7 May 2010 as a second-half replacement.

 Groves was offered a new contract by Newport Gwent Dragons in May 2014 but chose to move on.

 In the 2016–17 season, he joined Hong Kong Football Club (rugby section), playing in the Hong Kong Premiership.